stefanhige/pytorch-rsom-seg/README.md

 This repository was tested on Ubuntu 16.04.6 LTS and 18.04.3 LTS.

+It uses git large file storage.
+In order to work it correctly you need to install `git lfs` following [this manual for git lfs](https://git-lfs.github.com/).
+As an alternative, you can clone the repository as usual, and download the large files in `./data/input` and `./data/models` manually.

 A GPU with 16GiB memory is highly recommended.

 The main python dependencies are
 * nibabel
 * torch

-However, for a complete list see and run
+However, for a complete list, see and run

 `pip install -r requirements.txt`